 Stripe hosts undergraduate and graduate interns from around the globe.

 We have an opinionated set of principles, and we’re happy to be warts-and-all honest about them.

 This commitment is also reflected in our candidate experience.
 We will work with your needs and provide any assistance we can.
-If you are a nursing mother or have individual needs related to a disability, please reach out to email@example.com.
+If you are a nursing mother or have individual needs related to a disability, please contact firstname.lastname@example.org.